We have four species of quoll in Australia:

 The primary threats to quolls are habitat loss and fragmentation.

-Through harvesting timber and clearing native vegetation, humans have reduced the availability of suitable habitat and the abundance of quolls’ prey, and limited the number of hollow logs suitable for dens.
+Through harvesting timber and clearing native vegetation, humans have reduced suitable habitat for prey, and limited the number of hollow logs suitable for dens.

 What’s Bush Heritage doing?